 Submission of evidence can occur at any time during this period.
-They will be advised that the portfolio of evidence must include: - Evidence of academic and vocational qualifications where relevant to the standards of proficiency for clinical scientists; - Evidence of prior structured training and competence assessment appropriate to their current scope of practice; - Evidence of experiential learning and CPD in their current practice; - Evidence of their scope of practice (witness testimonies, case studies, presentations, audits, clinical case work; research projects or collaborations, for example). - Evidence must demonstrate they have been assessed in the specialty by appropriately qualified individuals (clinical scientist or medical practitioner). - 9.7 Each candidate accepted onto the programme is required to submit to the IBMS Education Department 3 paper copies of their completed IBMS Clinical Scientist Certificate of Attainment Experiential Portfolio Mapping Document and 3 paper copies of their portfolio of evidence within 12 months of acceptance onto the programme plus an electronic version of each.
-Evidence must be clearly indexed and cross-referenced to the corresponding sections of the IBMS Clinical Scientist
+They will be advised that the portfolio of evidence must include: - Evidence of academic and vocational qualifications where relevant to the standards of proficiency for clinical scientists - Evidence of prior structured training and competence assessment appropriate to their current scope of practice - Evidence of experiential learning and CPD in their current practice - Evidence of their scope of practice (witness testimonies, case studies, presentations, audits, clinical case work; research projects or collaborations, for example) - Evidence must demonstrate they have been assessed in the specialty by appropriately qualified individuals (clinical scientist or medical practitioner) - 9.7.
+Each candidate accepted onto the programme is required to submit to the IBMS Education Department 1 electronic copy of their completed IBMS Clinical Scientist Certificate of Attainment Experiential Portfolio Mapping Document and 1 paper copy of their portfolio of evidence within 12 months of acceptance onto the programme plus an electronic version of each.
+Evidence must be clearly indexed and cross-referenced to the corresponding sections of the IBMS Clinical Scientist Certificate of Attainment Experiential Portfolio and HCPC standards of proficiency for clinical scientists.